 Can online MFT programs be COAMFTE-accredited?

 Some of the COAMFTE-accredited programs have “Distance Learning”.
 Distance education is defined as a method of instruction where the faculty and/or supervisors and the student engage in the teaching/learning process without being in the same physical location.
-Accredited programs cannot have distance education as the program’s sole method of teaching.
 The Commission may determine whether any program utilizes distance education.

 What is the difference between accreditation and certification?